What Is ISO 13485 Certification?

 Sterilization providers

-Even when not legally required, customers and OEMs frequently mandate ISO 13485 certification as a supplier qualification condition.
+Even when not explicitly required by law, OEMs and customers frequently mandate certification as a supplier qualification condition.

 Key Requirements of ISO 13485 Certification

 ISO 13485 is more prescriptive than general ISO standards.
-Core requirements include:
+It requires operational discipline and regulatory awareness.

 Quality Management System Structure